cetorres/ai-buddy/README.md

 # ai-buddy

-A terminal command in Go that is an AI tool to help solving problems using a set of crowdsourced AI prompts.
+A terminal command in Go that is an AI tool to help solving problems using prompt engineering from a set of crowdsourced AI prompts.

 It's heavily inspired by [Daniel Miessler](https://github.com/danielmiessler)'s tool [Fabric](https://github.com/danielmiessler/fabric).
 I created this as a simplified Go version, that's compiled, and probably a bit faster.

-It's currently using Google Gemini API and OpenAI ChatGPT API.
+It currently supports Google Gemini API, OpenAI ChatGPT API, and local Ollama server.

 ## Build and usage